How To: Set Up Consent Management in the Control Panel

 A guide for setting up and managing consent for data sales, data sharing, and sensitive personal information processing under CCPA, CPRA, VCDPA, and CPA

 CCPA regulation calls for a business that sells consumers' personal information to provide a notice of right to opt-out to consumers.
 Specifically, a website must host a link on their website titled "Do Not Sell My Personal Information" that allows a user to opt-out of data sales.

-Ethcya provides a Consent option in your Privacy Center, so users can opt-out of Data Sales.
-When they go through the Consent experience, a user will land on the Consent Management Portal to manage their opt-out:
+- Ethcya provides a Consent option in your Privacy Center to allow users to opt-out of Data Sales, Data Sharing, and Personal Information Processing.
+When a user goes through the Consent experience, they will land on the Consent Management Portal to manage their opt-out:

-This article will focus on how to set up CCPA's Do Not Sell within Ethyca:
+This article will focus on how to set up a Data Use within Ethyca:

 - Applying Consent Flags to your Data Use Case

 - Understanding the Customer Opt-out Experience

 To configure the technical integration, please visit our technical implementation guide.

 Creating your Data Use Case